qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Denoising requires little data preparation.
 Both DADA2 and deblur perform quality filtering, denoising, and chimera removal, so you shouldn't need to perform any quality screening prior to running them.
-That said, the official QIIME 2 tutorial recommends doing an initial `quality-filter <https://docs.qiime2.org/2018.6/tutorials/moving-pictures/#option-2-deblur>`__ with default settings prior to using deblur (as recommended by the deblur developers).
+That said, the official QIIME 2 tutorial recommends doing an initial :ref:`quality-filter <moving pictures deblur>` with default settings prior to using deblur (as recommended by the deblur developers).
 In our experience, DADA2 performs better without this step.

 Both methods have an option to truncate your reads to a constant length (which occurs prior to denoising).
 The truncating parameter is required for deblur and optional for DADA2.
 Reads shorter than the truncation length are discarded and reads longer are truncated at that position.
-The overview tutorial has more discussion on deciding what length you should truncate to. (**TODO: link to it**)
+The overview tutorial has more discussion on deciding what length you should truncate to.

 Denoising with DADA2
 ''''''''''''''''''''

-The `DADA2 plugin <https://docs.qiime2.org/2018.6/plugins/available/dada2/>`__ has multiple methods to denoise reads:
+The :doc:`DADA2 plugin </plugins/available/dada2/index>` has multiple methods to denoise reads:

-* `denoise paired-end <https://docs.qiime2.org/2018.6/plugins/available/dada2/denoise-paired/>`__ requires unmerged, paired-end reads (i.e. both forward and reverse).
+* :doc:`denoise paired-end <../plugins/available/dada2/denoise-paired/>` requires unmerged, paired-end reads (i.e. both forward and reverse).
-* `denoise single-end <https://docs.qiime2.org/2018.6/plugins/available/dada2/denoise-single/>`__ accepts either single-end or unmerged paired-end data.
+* :doc:`denoise single-end <../plugins/available/dada2/denoise-single/>` accepts either single-end or unmerged paired-end data.
 If you give it unmerged paired-end data, it will only use the forward reads (and do nothing with the reverse reads).
-* `denoise-pyro <https://docs.qiime2.org/2018.6/plugins/available/dada2/denoise-pyro/>`__ accepts ion torrent data.
+* :doc:`denoise-pyro <../plugins/available/dada2/denoise-pyro/>` accepts ion torrent data.

 Note that DADA2 may be slow on very large datasets.
 You can increase the number of threads to use with the ``--p-n-threads`` parameter.

 Denoising with deblur
 ''''''''''''''''''''''

-The `deblur <https://docs.qiime2.org/2018.6/plugins/available/deblur/>`__ plugin has two methods to denoise sequences:
+The :doc:`deblur <../plugins/available/deblur/index>` plugin has two methods to denoise sequences:

-* `denoise-16S <https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-16S/>`__ denoises 16S sequences.
+* :doc:`denoise-16S <../plugins/available/deblur/denoise-16S/>` denoises 16S sequences.
-* `denoise-other <https://docs.qiime2.org/2018.6/plugins/available/deblur/denoise-other/>`__ denoises other types of sequences.
+* :doc:`denoise-other <../plugins/available/deblur/denoise-other/>` denoises other types of sequences.

-If you use `denoise-16S`, deblur performs an initial positive filtering step where it discards any reads which do not have a minimum 60% identity similarity to sequences from the 85% OTU GreenGenes database.
+If you use ``denoise-16S``, deblur performs an initial positive filtering step where it discards any reads which do not have a minimum 60% identity similarity to sequences from the 85% OTU GreenGenes database.
-If you don't want to do this step, use the `denoise-other` method.
+If you don't want to do this step, use the ``denoise-other`` method.

 deblur can currently only denoise single-end reads.
 It will accept unmerged paired-end reads as input, it just won't do anything with the reverse reads.
-Note that deblur _can_ take in *merged* reads and treat them as single-end reads.
+Note that deblur *can* take in *merged* reads and treat them as single-end reads.

 OTU Clustering
 ~~~~~~~~~~~~~~

-In this tutorial, we'll cover QIIME 2 methods that perform `de novo  <https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-de-novo/>`__ and `closed reference <https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-closed-reference/>`__ clustering.
+In this tutorial, we'll cover QIIME 2 methods that perform :doc:`de novo  <../plugins/available/vsearch/cluster-features-de-novo/>` and :doc:`closed reference <../plugins/available/vsearch/cluster-features-closed-reference/>` clustering.
-**TODO: link overview tutorial with more discussion about these types of clustering**

 To cluster your sequences, you need to make sure that: